 Guidelines for Dealing with a Disruptive Student

-- Call the office of Student Conduct at 503-838-8930 to consult with the Dean of Students or staff.
+- Call the office of Student Conduct at 503-838-8311 to consult with the Director of Student Conduct or staff.
 The steps or options for dealing with a disruptive student can be discussed.
 You can call at any step of the process.

 - Address the student as soon as possible after the behavior begins.
 Try to do so in a respectful manner and in a way that does not embarrass the student.
 If possible address the student privately.
 Be clear about what behavior is unacceptable and state some possible consequences if the behavior continues (removed from class for the day, conduct charges, participation grade, etc.).